Locating Risk: Task Designers and the Challenge of Risk Disclosure in RAI Content Work: Findings

 \subsubsection{Evaluating Harm Through Ad-hoc Feedback or Inference}

 After tasks were launched, designers either inferred worker harm through their task behaviors or collected worker feedback selectively, with only a few offering structured support or follow-up during the \textbf{Task Evaluation} stage.
-The common approaches for evaluating risks corresponded with known approaches for evaluating the success of task overall.
+The common approaches for evaluating risks corresponded with known approaches for evaluating the success of the task overall.
 Primarily, task designers evaluated risk indirectly by observing behavioral patterns or response data to infer whether workers had been negatively affected, or took a more direct approach by collecting feedback from workers to inform future task design.
 A few task designers also engaged with post-task debriefings to provide workers with resources for support.

-Task designers commonly analyzed data from workers to note if issues with the quality of worker input, such as the level of detail in written responses, could indicate a worker was experiencing negative reactions because of the content.
-Beyond formal feedback, a few task designers also engaged in passive evaluation—monitoring completion rates, response patterns, or unusual behavior to gauge whether something in the task might have been upsetting.
-P13 for instance, found that when they failed to adequately warn workers, they observed a higher volume of input that was short and vague, potentially indicating workers chose to be less attentive with the task.
+Task designers commonly analyzed data from workers to determine if issues with the quality of worker input, such as the level of detail in written responses, could indicate that a worker was experiencing negative reactions due to the content.
+Beyond formal feedback, a few task designers also engaged in passive evaluation, monitoring completion rates, response patterns, or unusual behavior to gauge whether something in the task might have been upsetting.
+P13, for instance, found that when they failed to adequately warn workers, they observed a higher volume of input that was short and vague, potentially indicating workers chose to be less attentive with the task.

-While several task designers intentionally sought and actively reviewed open-ended feedback from workers, others explicitly chose not to.
-Some felt that feedback would not be applicable to future tasks if the task was designed to focus on a specific product (P12).
+While several task designers intentionally sought and actively reviewed open-ended feedback from workers, others refrained from doing so because they felt the feedback would not be useful or applicable to future tasks.
+As such, P12 felt that feedback would not be applicable to future tasks if the task was designed to focus on a specific product (P12).
 Others believed that workers were more likely to use feedback forms to express dissatisfaction rather than constructive input.
-P10, for instance, stopped collecting feedback from workers because they believed that workers would exaggerate complaints about the difficulties they had completing a task just because the option to provide feedback was given.
+P10, for instance, stopped collecting feedback from workers because they believed that workers would exaggerate complaints about the difficulties they had in completing a task, simply because the option to provide feedback was given.
+Notably, P10 reached this conclusion based on their personal professional judgment, rather than consulting with team members.